 - For more general results, remove quotation marks to search for each word individually.
 For example, minimum wage will return all documents that have either the word minimum or the word wage in the description, while “minimum wage” will limit results to those containing that phrase.

-Unemployment Insurance Program Letter No. 13-22 ensures that states are aware that the social security survivors and old age retirement annuities and the Federal civilian pensions annual cost-of-living adjustment (COLA) increased for calendar year 2022, and provides the U.S. Office of Personnel Management’s (OPM) COLA information.
+Unemployment Insurance Program Letter (UIPL) 16-20 ensures that states are aware about the social security survivors and old age retirement annuities and the Federal civilian pensions annual cost-of-living adjustment (COLA) increased for calendar year (CY) 2023, and to provide the U.S. Office of Personnel Management’s (OPM) COLA information.

 This button allows you to download all records in the database as of 1:00 am ET today into a CSV file.
 Please note that record changes made today will not be reflected until tomorrow.